haiderai/nnunet_tutorial/README.md

 ### Index
 - nnunet.ipynb - sample notebook
 - utils
-  - nnunetutils.py - utilities for executing nnU-Net command lines
+  - nnunetutils.py - utilities for constructing and executing nnU-Net command lines
 - MLDATADIR - working directory for MLDATA
   - NNUNETTUTORIAL
     - PICAI - toy data which can be copied to you